WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Topics/SOCC02 - Linux.md

 {"dg-publish":true,"permalink":"/bhis-antisyphon-and-webinars/black-hills-soc-core/topics/socc-02-linux/"}
 ---

+# Become the Master Triager
+Ping/Port/Parse (14:00)
+- Ping
+	- Is the device alive?
+- Port
+	- Is the port/process alive and running?
+- Parse
+	- Parse those log files to figure out what's happening

 # Learning Bash is critical
 John Strand recommended a book, but I missed it, and can't be arsed to find it in the video.
 It maybe the Amazon link, but anyway, here are some sources to get started: